 I am a former librarian, mom of 4 living the dream in the Blue Ridge Mountains.
 I've spent the last 14 years raising my children to be readers and independent bookstore lovers.
 We've turned our home into our own little haven of books, a place to read and relax and savor the pages of a good book.
-The Bluebird Bookshop is our way of bringing that same joy to our little place in the world.
+Starting Bluebird Bookstop was my way of bringing that same joy to our little corner in the world.

 Hi, I'm Flannery!

 I mean my name is Reed and if thats doesn’t scream of a destiny to love reading I don’t know what else would.
 Top things to know about me are that I love car rides complete with singing at the top of my lungs, I am overly passionate about my alma mater, NC State, and good coffee & a good book are two things that I believe everyone should experience on a regular basis.
 But genuinely, I just really love people and getting to create community.

 What do I do at Bluebird?
 Well I like to affectionally call myself The Keeper of Keys and Grounds.
 Aka I am Flannery's right hand woman which means I help out with a little of everything from design to event coordinating to business logistics.
 Does this mean Flannery is Headmaster of Bookish Magic . . . obviously.